nytimes/covid-19-data/README.md

 On June 16, Texas reported an additional 1,476 backlogged cases from prison inmates in Anderson and Brazoria counties.

+* Washington

+On June 17, Washington began removing from their totals deaths where Covid-19 was not a factor, for instance homicides, overdoses, suicides and car accidents.
+Four deaths from King County and three from Yakima county that were due to homicide, suicide or overdose were removed.

 #### Probable Cases and Deaths

 * Colorado